VOL. XCIV, NO. 247

 Should I choose Investopedia or Tickertape?

 Choose Investopedia if you need Large education library: 36,000+ articles including 14,000+ definitions of financial terms; editorial standards emphasize education (no buy/sell/hold recommendations)., and Dedicated market news coverage (e.g., markets, companies, earnings, crypto, personal finance)..
-Go with Tickertape if Web and mobile apps covering Indian stocks, mutual funds, and ETFs., and Screeners with over 100 metrics; free users can build up to three custom filters, while Pro removes the limit. better fits how you invest.
+Go with Tickertape if Web and mobile apps covering Indian stocks, mutual funds, and ETFs., and Screeners with 100+ metrics on the platform and 200+ Pro filters; Pro allows unlimited custom screens, custom filters, custom universes, premium screens, and CSV exports. better fits how you invest.

 What asset classes do Investopedia and Tickertape cover?